skycommand/AdminScripts/README.markdown

 ## Firewall

-1. `Report status.cmd` reports whether Windows Firewall is on or off.
+1. `Get-WindowsFirewallStatus.cmd` reports whether Windows Firewall is on or off.
 It requires Windows 10.

 ## Icon cache

-There was a period of time when Windows was plagued with bugs that corrupted the icon cache.
+There was a period of time (2011–2016 timeframe) when Windows was plagued with bugs that corrupted the icon cache.
 These scripts were conceived in that time, as ways of mitigating the problem.
 I have long stopped using them though.

 `Refresh icon cache with MoveFile.cmd` is the most effective of those but it is hard-coded to use an installed copy of `MoveFile.exe` from the Microsoft Sysinternals utility set.